utsav0/daily-dev-tips/src/pages/posts/eleventy-two-column-post-layout.md

 { 'article-6': [ '1.jpg', '2.jpg', '3.jpg' ] }
 ```

-So now out `postImages` variable contains this object.
+So now our `postImages` variable contains this object.

 ## Link the images to our post